-I wish we had always known about the benefits of what’s known as “adaptive wear” (clothes and shoes that are smartly designed for an easy-on, easy-off dressing experience as well as to function specifically for those with diverse physical and cognitive needs).
+I wish we had always known about the benefits of what’s known as “adaptive wear” (clothes and shoes that are smartly designed for an easy-on, easy-off dressing experience as well as to function specifically for those with diverse physical and cognitive needs -- sometimes called "adaptability clothing", "adaptive apparel", "adapt clothes" or "accessible clothing").
 They proved so helpful to my grandmother, even though many of the choices didn’t meet her aesthetic bar (more on that later).

 One of the big reasons we started Joe & Bella was to help adults find clothes that function and look great.
 Adaptive clothes offer myriad benefits to care recipients and their care partners.
 Here are just six ways they make life a bit easier.

 We installed a camera in my grandmother’s room during the pandemic to better connect with her.
 For really the first time, we observed her being dressed by a caregiver and saw just how painful the process can be.
 My grandmother was wheelchair-bound and was also challenged by limited mobility in her arms.
 So putting on a shirt, let alone pants, was a big, painful, frustrating ordeal.

 Adaptive clothes can help fix all of this.
 Tops fully open up in the back, so wearers can simply slide their arms through without having to raise them over their heads.
 For those who experience upper-arm pain or have mobility limitations, open-back shirts (as well as dresses, t-shirts, polos, button-downs, blouses, nightgowns, you name it!) make getting dressed and undressed easier and less painful.